Arctic roll: History

-The dessert was invented in the 1950s by Dr. Ernest Velden, an immigrant from then Czechoslovakia.
-He set up a factory in Eastbourne producing Arctic Roll in 1968, and the dessert soon became a successful product.
+The dessert was invented in the 1950s by Ernest Velden, an immigrant from then Czechoslovakia.
+He set up a factory in Eastbourne producing Arctic Roll in 1958, and the dessert soon became a successful product.
 During the 1980s, more than 25 mi of Birds Eye Arctic Roll were sold each month.
 However, sales slumped during the 1990s and eventually the manufacturer of Arctic roll, Birds Eye, stopped producing the dessert.
 The 2008 economic downturn saw the reappearance of Arctic roll as consumers increasingly looked for low-cost foods.

 While some consumers view the Arctic Roll as comfort food, others view it as old fashioned and the food writer Nigel Slater has even described it as tasting of "frozen carpet".
 Nonetheless, Birds Eye reported "overwhelming consumer demand" for the dessert.
 Indeed, from when Birds Eye started marketing Arctic Rolls again in December 2008 until April 2009, sales of the product were estimated at £3.5 million, or 3 million boxes (around 250 mi of Arctic Roll).
 Commentators suggest that aside from Arctic Roll's low price, many consumers buy the dessert out of feelings of nostalgia.
 A number of UK supermarkets sell their own brand versions of Arctic Roll, both chocolate and raspberry variants, and did so even when Birds Eye were not marketing the product.